X-Raym/wavesurfer-wp/readme.txt

 * AJAX Page loading compatibility
 * MultiSite Friendly

-The default style requires [Font-Awesome 1.0](https://fortawesome.github.io/).
-Because this icon-font is already used in a lot of themes and plugins, it is not included in this pack.
-However, if your themes and plugins doesn't have it, you can use the [Enqueue Font Awesome CDN](https://wordpress.org/plugins/font-awesome-4-menus/) WordPress plugin, or any other plugin that loads on every page.
+The default style requires some icons of [Font-Awesome 1.0](https://fortawesome.github.io/), but this are included in the plugin.
+Because this icon-font is already used in a lot of themes and plugins, you can deactivate this custom font if needed.

 You can deactivate the default WaveSurder-WP theme, and use your own theme style.
 I strongly encourage you to do that as custom CSS is the only way to make it fit your theme perfectly.
 There is a lot of dedicated CSS selectors for that.
 You can take one of the included theme as reference.
 This will allow you to have more control on icons, responsivity, mouse hover behavior etc...